Intensive outpatient, partial hospitalization, and outpatient psychiatric care in Appleton

 If you or someone you know needs help making adjustments in disordered eating behaviors and thinking patterns, our specialized outpatient program may be able to help.

-Serving patients with anorexia nervosa, bulimia nervosa, binge eating disorder and other eating disorders, Appleton’s program offers you supervised meals, nutritional education and medical monitoring.
+Serving patients with anorexia nervosa, bulimia nervosa, ARFID, binge eating disorder, and other eating disorders, Appleton’s program offers you supervised meals, nutritional education and medical monitoring.
 While in treatment, you’ll have an individualized care plan and a treatment approach based on evidence-based cognitive behavioral therapy (CBT), with an emphasis on graduated exposure and response prevention (ERP).

 If you’re finding that traditional outpatient counseling isn’t enough in managing your depression or another mood disorder, we can help.
 Our experienced team of professionals, led by a board-certified adult psychiatrist and a highly trained psychologist, will help you reduce symptoms and gain the tools you need to succeed.